Cumulative Marginal Mean Model for Assessing Sequential Effects Using Digital Health Data: Estimation and Inference

+Next, we estimate the propensity score $\pi_{0t}(U_{it}) = P(A_{it}=1\mid U_{it})$ using flexible machine-learning methods, such as gradient boosting or neural networks, trained on observations pooled across all decision times $t$, i.e., $\pi_{0t}(U_{it}) = \pi_{0}(U_{it}, t)$.
+This is a working model used to improve efficiency and stabilize estimation when $T$ is moderate or large.
+Let $\widehat\pi_t(U_{it})$ denote the estimated propensity score at time $t$.

+Define the residualized outcome by removing the baseline component and the cumulative treatment contributions up to time $t$: We then formalize the nuisance prognostic function through the following proposition. \begin{Proposition} Under Condition~1, $E(R_{it}\mid U_{it},A_{it}) = E(R_{it}\mid U_{it}).$ \end{Proposition} Proposition~\ref{prop:residual} shows that, conditional on \(U_{it}\), the residualized outcome has the same mean under both treatment levels.
+The proof is given in the Supplementary Material.
+This motivates defining the nuisance prognostic function as $\mu_{0t}(U_{it}) = E(R_{it}\mid U_{it}).$

-To estimate tv-HTEs, we note that the potential outcome $Y_{it}^{(0)}$ in model \eqref{equ:yt(0)} depends on the unknown treatment effects from prior time points, and thus the estimation needs to proceed sequentially over time.
-We first assume that the delayed discounting factor $\gamma$ is known; the case where $\gamma$ must be estimated will be addressed at the end of this section.
-Suppose that at time $t > 1$, we have already obtained estimates $\widehat\bbeta_1,\ldots, \widehat\bbeta_{t-1}$.
-At time $t$, the estimation proceeds in two steps:
+To estimate the instantaneous treatment effect at time $t$, note that the untreated mean function depends on the carryover contributions from earlier treatment effects.
+We therefore proceed sequentially in $t$.
+For now, we assume that the discount parameter $\gamma$ is known; selection of $\gamma$ is discussed in Remark 1 below.
+Suppose that, for some $t>1$, we have already obtained estimators $\widehat{\beta}_1,\dots,\widehat{\beta}_{t-1}$, the estimation proceeds in two steps: